wgarzon/FDC-RF/README.md

-# FDC-RF
+# FDC
-A Fully-Distributed Random Forest approach for biomedical data analysis
+A Fully-Distributed Collaborations for biomedical data analysis